 The mirror I hung as a placeholder for open shelves stayed on the wall!
 We liked how it brought some balance as a sort of a window and also bounced around the light.

-Since our kitchen wasn’t the brightest with natural light, the mirror gave it a boost…so that’s my first idea for you today:
+Since our kitchen wasn’t the brightest with natural light, this color paint and the mirror gave it a boost…so that’s my first idea for you today:

 So many kitchens to inspire us these days in social media land, and just when you think you have glimpsed your favorite French farmhouse style kitchen (mine is maybe near Bordeaux by Charlotte Reiss of Vivi et Margot), it gets a makeover you admire even more!!!